 Fostering her emerging independent spirit while supporting her learning, growth and development

-Curious and keen to learn, students in Grade 6 and 7 balance childlike qualities and the developing life of an adolescent while going through a time of great change.
-Crofton House School’s unique Middle School program offers a supportive environment for girls to take on more responsibility for their learning and explore their interests in a variety of new ways, including competitive athletics, clubs, co-curricular opportunities and expanded leadership roles.
+Curious and keen to learn, students in Grade 6 and 7 balance childlike qualities and the developing life of an adolescent.
+Crofton House School’s unique Middle School program offers a supportive environment for girls to take on more responsibility for their learning and explore their interests in various ways, including competitive athletics, clubs, co-curricular opportunities and expanded leadership roles.

-Our interdisciplinary and enriched curriculum is designed to intellectually challenge students of this age.
-Specialist teachers support girls academically and emotionally as they learn skills that will help them navigate the progressive responsibilities ahead of them.
-Our dynamic program offers unique opportunities for girls to question, imagine, collaborate, research and create – whether it’s through a four-day outdoor education experience or a personalized discovery project.
+Our interdisciplinary and enriched curriculum is designed to challenge students of this age intellectually.
+Specialist teachers support girls academically and emotionally as they learn skills to help them navigate the progressive responsibilities ahead of them.
+Our dynamic program offers unique opportunities for girls to question, imagine, collaborate, research and create– whether through a four-day outdoor education experience or a personalized discovery project.

 “When I open the doors to Crofton House, I always feel welcomed by students and teachers.
 I’m always excited to come to school because every day is unique and different.”